-Students must complete the General Education and other degree requirements applicable to the College of Social and Behavioral Sciences and, as of Fall 2016, an additional 36 units of major coursework (half of these must be upper division; for admit terms prior to Fall 2016, please consult our online program guide for major requirements).
+Students must complete the General Education and other degree requirements applicable to the College of Social and Behavioral Sciences and an additional 36 or 39 units of major coursework depending on the year admitted (admit terms Fall 2022 and later require 39 units).

-The 36 units include 21 units of core coursework and an additional 15 units of track-specific coursework.
+21-24 units of core coursework are required along with an additional 15 units of emphasis-specific coursework.